Logging#

 Turn on and off handlers#

 You might sometimes want to turn off a specific handler, such as a file handler where log messages are written.
-If so, you must property close and remove the existing handler.
+If so, you must properly close and remove the existing handler.
 Otherwise, you might be denied file access later when you try to write new log content.

 This code snippet shows how to turn off a log handler: